bin4rym4ge/Ripper/README.md

 # Ripper
-A small c++ program that takes an html file, uses regex to extract file urls (usually image files), and downloads all urls while listing them in a file (or stdout if no file or dl path given).
+A small c++ program that takes an html file, uses regex to extract file urls (usually image files), and downloads all urls while listing them in a file (or stdout if no file or dl path given. will change.).

 usage (will change once parser is finnished):
 ./rip html_file regex_file url_list_file /path/to/download/to/